awsteiner/o2scl/doc/o2scl/sphinx/usage.rst

 What is an error?
 -----------------

-\o2 assumes that errors are events which should happen infrequently.
+O\ :sub:`2`\ scl assumes that errors are events which should happen infrequently.
 Error handling strategies are often time-consuming and they are not a replacement for normal code flow.
 However, even with this in mind, one can still distinguish a large spectrum of